McMahonLab/boot-camps/setup/README.md

 ## Setup

 This setup will help you install git and a text editor.

 Sarah uses [Atom](https://atom.io/) and
 [Text Wrangler](http://www.barebones.com/products/textwrangler/)
 but you are welcome to use your own text editor of choice.
-However, *if you don't use a command line editor*, please check that you have nano installed, or follow install instructions below for your particular operating system.
+If you don't use a command line editor, please follow the editor install instructions below for your particular operating system.

 #### Git